You might wonder what connection there could possibly be between the brain, the gut, and the vagus nerve. It turns out there’s a direct link.

 Researchers also identified the chemical messenger acetylcholine as the primary signaling molecule released by the vagus nerve; it triggers the release of serotonin.

-“Every component of this cascade is important for potential therapy,” said study co-author Maxim Pliakus, a cell biologist at the University of California, Irvine (USA), in an interview with Live Science.
+“Every component of this cascade is important for potential therapy,” said study co-author Maxim Pliakus, a cell biologist at the University of California, Irvine, in an interview with Live Science.
 He noted that the team plans to study this cascade using miniature gut models—organoids.

-The researchers aim to develop treatment methods for gut dysfunction in patients with insomnia by focusing primarily on the vagus nerve.
+The researchers aim to develop treatments for gut dysfunction in patients with insomnia by focusing primarily on the vagus nerve.

-Experts estimate that sleep deprivation is a problem for 10 percent of the adult population worldwide.
-In addition to systematically disrupting daily life, chronic sleep disturbances are also linked to an increase in chronic diseases, including diabetes, hypertension, major depressive disorder, and ultimately, inflammatory bowel diseases.
+Experts estimate that sleep deprivation affects about 10 percent of the adult population worldwide.
+In addition to seriously disrupting daily life, chronic sleep disturbances are linked to a rise in chronic diseases, including diabetes, hypertension, major depressive disorder, and inflammatory bowel diseases.